Bryce Hodgson: Theatre career

-In 2010 he was one of the founders of the Vancouver-based Little Bastards theatre company, where his colleagues included filmmaker Anthony Shim.
+In 2010, he was one of the founders of the Vancouver-based Little Bastards theatre company, where his colleagues included filmmaker Anthony Shim.

-In 2014 he performed in New York City in an Off-Broadway stage adaptation of Deliverance.
+In 2014, he performed in New York City in an Off-Broadway stage adaptation of Deliverance.
 With Danny Blackburn, he also composed original music for the production, receiving a Drama Desk Award nomination for Outstanding Music in a Play in 2015.

 He was later one of the founders of Blood Pact Theatre.
 The company debuted in September 2016 with Kill Your Parents in Viking, Alberta, a play co-written by Hodgson and Charlie Kerr.
 The company followed up in 2018 with After Wrestling, another play co-written by Hodgson and Kerr, and No Clowns Allowed, a play written by Hodgson's colleague Bri Proke.

-In 2019 the company acquired its own theatre venue, Grand Canyon, in The Junction neighbourhood of Toronto, Ontario, launching the space with Hodgson's play Dock Mother God Society.
+In 2019, the company acquired its own theatre venue, Grand Canyon, in The Junction neighbourhood of Toronto, Ontario, launching the space with Hodgson's play Dock Mother God Society.

 Filmmaking

 Blackbear, his first short film as a director, premiered at the 2022 Fantasia Film Festival, where it received an honorable mention from the international short film award jury.

-In fall 2023 he began production on his feature directorial debut, Thanks to the Hard Work of the Elephants.
-The film received a private industry screening at the 78th Locarno Film Festival in August 2025, with its public premiere scheduled for the 2025 Vancouver International Film Festival.
+In the fall of 2023, he began production on his feature directorial debut, Thanks to the Hard Work of the Elephants.
+The film received a private industry screening at the 78th Locarno Film Festival in August 2025, prior to its public premiere at the 2025 Vancouver International Film Festival.